ECLARE: Efficient cross-planar learning for anisotropic resolution enhancement: Discussion and conclusions

 We note that computation time is a primary limitation of ECLARE.
 ECLARE must fit a model for each multi-slice 2D MR volume.
 Although its training time is relatively fast compared to other self-SR methods, it is slower than pre-trained models that perform inference only.
 It would be possible to pre-train-then-fine-tune ECLARE as SMORE, but this introduces a tradeoff between time and relying on pre-training as a prior more than the in-plane data itself.
 Future work will investigate these tradeoffs in detail.
+Additionally, future work will involve experimental design to evaluate the viability of super-resolution in clinical practice.

 The SR of medical images has been a research area for decades.
 Data-driven approaches now dominate the field of SR, yet the problem is far from solved.
 When the test-time image does not belong to the training domain, performance of trained approaches is unpredictable.
 In medical imaging, domain issues may occur across a number of axes, including resolution differences, anatomical variations, presence of pathology, differences in contrast or scan acquisition parameters, noise level and distribution mismatch, or others.
 Our proposed method ECLARE considers all of these by training on in-plane data and leveraging a forward model inspired by the MR acquisition physics.
 Because it does not rely on external data for prior information, ECLARE has the potential to be used on any volumetric image and is not limited to scenarios for which a large amount of data---matched in both contrast and resolution---can be used for training.